-Jazz pianist Horace Silver is the founding father of hardbop and soul jazz and one of the most renowned figures of the post-World War II jazz scene.
+Jazz pianist Horace Silver was the founding father of hardbop and soul jazz and one of the most renowned figures of the post-World War II jazz scene.
 Many of his compositions, such as “Opus de Funk,” “The Preacher,” “Nica’s Dream,” and “Peace” have become jazz standards heard frequently today.

 Sports or music